reapple/Pixelcyber.github.io/apps/Shu/guide-en/guide.md

 ### HTTP downloading

-* Detect download url in pasteboard automatically.
+* Detect download links in pasteboard automatically.

 * Copy links in other apps > then launch Shu